Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PECK: Welp, you know where to find me.
 Otherwise you’re gonna have to hold it.

-[Bory returns with the crew’s order]
+[Peck sloshes away.
+Bory returns with the crew’s order]

 BORY: Okay so let’s here, order up, we got cottage cheese here…

-DAR: Thank you
+DAR: Thank you.

-BORY: And you have the fried flats here
+BORY: And you have the fried flats here.

-PLECK: Thank you.
+PLECK: Yep, thank you.

 C-53: You had the Council of Seven in here?